 Use the file name to explain what the press release is about: your institution, name of the event, and/or date.
 Use underscores or hyphens, not spaces, in filenames.

 For images, include the most important information: artist name, title, and possibly your institution.
 For example, edmonia_lewis_ojibwe_death_of_cleopatra_1876_saam.tif or howling_wolf_cheyenne_at_the_sand_creek_massacre_1874_amam1904-1180-5.jpg.
-Long filenames are terrible for publishing online but helpful when emailing.
-Then include full image caption information in your press release, and in Photoshop insert the caption name under file info (found under File).
+Then include full image caption information in your press release, Additionally, you can embed caption information in an image via Photoshop (go to File > File Info …).

 Email your press release.
 Period.

 Do not send a press release via Instagram Direct Messenger or Facebook Messenger.
 It is unprofessional and difficult to read and retrieve.